LaiTheTrung/Neural-Network-Tutorial-from-numpy-to-tensorflow-pytorch/README.md

 2. ***Improve the ANN model***
-Once you have a grasp of the basics, this section delves into enhancing the performance and speed of your Artificial Neural Network (ANN) mode
+Once you have a grasp of the basics, this section delves into enhancing the performance and speed of your Artificial Neural Network (ANN) mode.

 4. ***Regression solving using Neural Networks***
 This section explores how to leverage the power of neural networks for regression problems.
 Dive into the intricacies of using neural networks to predict continuous values, such as stock prices, housing prices, or any other numeric data.
-You'll learn how to structure and train neural networks specifically for regression tas
+You'll learn how to structure and train neural networks specifically for regression taskes.

 5. ***Convolution Neural Network***
 In this section, you will dive into the world of Convolutional Neural Networks (CNNs), a specialized type of neural network designed for image and video analysis.
 Discover the architecture, operations, and applications of CNNs, and learn how to create and train your own numpy CNN models for tasks such as image classification and object detection.